-After a big Thanksgiving feast, you might end up with extra food on your hands.
-So I’m here with some inspiration for re-purposing a classic dish (mashed potatoes) into a brand new (but just as delicious) dish: leftover mashed potato pancakes!
+After a big Thanksgiving feast or dinner party, you might end up with extra food on your hands.
+So I’m here with some inspiration for re-purposing a classic side dish (mashed potatoes) into a brand new (but just as delicious) breakfast recipe: potato pancakes made with leftover mashed potatoes!

 They’re super easy to make, and they taste a lot like latkes.
 They also make an excellent base for a post-Thanksgiving brunch.
-I love them with a fried egg on top!
+Make these breakfast mashed potato pancakes with a fried egg on top!
 Golden, crispy perfection.

-The texture of these mashed potato pancakes is perfectly creamy and rich like you’d expect from mashed potatoes, but fluffy and crispy on the outside like you’d expect from pancakes.
+The texture of these mashed potato cakes is perfectly creamy and rich like you’d expect from mashed potatoes, but fluffy and crispy on the outside like you’d expect from pancakes.
 Mmmm.

 They smell and taste a lot like latkes, so they would make a great replacement for latkes if you want to serve potato pancakes as an appetizer but don’t want to deal with all the work of grating potatoes.

-Or, there’s always brunch, which you guys know is my absolute fave.
+Or, if you’re looking for easy breakfast ideas, make these for brunch!
 Everything is delicious with a fried egg on top, right?
-Sautéed kale and mushrooms were an excellent addition, too.
+Sautéed kale and mushrooms are an excellent addition, too.

 - leftover mashed potatoes